rabinage/entsoe-api-node/README.md

 Each method accepts an optional second parameter to customize the XML response.

+Automatically throttle if the limit of 400 requests per minute is reached.

 ```js
 console.log(await client.dayAheadPrices({ biddingZone: "10Y1001A1001A47J" }, (xmlString) async => /* parse the XML and return some magic */));
 ```